-Though Both Sue and I were sad about our earlier than hoped for departure from Shanghai, we were glad to be back and relieve Charlotte from her family duties of looking after Jamie, Sarah and Lucas.
+We were both sad about our earlier than hoped for departure from Shanghai, though when we landed at Heathrow we felt glad to be back and relieve Charlotte from her family duties of looking after Jamie and Sarah.

-When we arrived back the house was still standing, the garden and garage looked fine (even the pool was clear) but no one seemed to be around.
-However when we called out, Lucas squealed from upstairs and shot down to greet us and then bounced around for the next hour insisting we play with him.
-During that hour I fixed his new bike, chased him around the garden on it and had a good bounce on the trampoline before he settled down.
-Charlotte looked tired and I think another few days would not have done her any good.
+Arriving home, we were thankful to find the house still standing and the garden and pool looking fine, yet there appeared to be no one around.
+However, when we called out, Lucas came squealing down from upstairs to greet us and then excitedly bounced around us for the next hour, insisting we play with him.
+During that hour, I fixed his new bike before chasing him around the garden on it, tired with that I then had to bounce endlessly on the trampoline before his excitement dissipated.
+Poor Charlotte looked tired and I think another few days of family duties would not have done her any good.
 We said goodbye to Charlotte and Lucas the following afternoon.
-I think she was glad to be going back to Suraj, and Lucas was starting swimming lessons on the Monday.
+I am sure she was glad to be returning home to Suraj, especially as Lucas was about to start swimming lessons the following Monday.

-Nan travelled over to Wales on Wednesday to see her sister Josie.
-They are going to London at the weekend to see a show and stay over night.
-When I rang her she was out playing bingo, but I did get hold of her the following day and wished her a good time and inquired as to when she was going home, but I got the feeling she was in no hurry.
+Nan travelled to Wales on Wednesday to see her sister Josie, one of my Welsh cousins kindly picked her up and transported her to Brymbo.
+They have arranged to see a show at the weekend in London and will be staying overnight at a hotel.
+When I rang her the other day they were out playing bingo, but I managed to speak to her the following day and wished her a good time and enquired as to when she was going home, I got the feeling she was in no hurry.

-Charlotte has hurt her back and it seems to be causing her trouble.
-Lucas is coming down next weekend, as Charlotte and Suraj are off to a friend’s wedding, I do hope she is well by then to go.
-The rest will do her good.
+Charlotte has hurt her back and it seems to be causing her quite a lot of trouble.
+Lucas is coming to stay with us at the weekend as Charlotte and Suraj are attending a friend’s wedding.